HAMPTON SAILING CLUB

 - The Vintage Merlin Open is part of the De May Vintage Series.
 The Merlin Open is part of the ‘Thames River Series’.
 Both events will be held at Hampton Sailing Club.

-- The date of the Vintage Merlin Open is 14 October and of the Merlin Open is 15 October 2017.
+- The date of the Vintage Merlin Rocket Open is Saturday 13th Oct 2018

-- These events are organised by Hampton Sailing Club.
+- These events are organized by Hampton Sailing Club.

 - Competitors should note that Hampton Sailing Club supports the RYA Racing Charter and that when entering competitors will be required to undertake to sail in compliance with the Charter.

 - The races for both Open Meetings will be governed by the rules as defined in The Racing Rules of Sailing 2017 – 2020 (RRS), the prescriptions of the RYA, the Sailing Instructions, this Notice of Race and the rules of the Class Association.

 - The number of races is indicative only and will depend on weather conditions.

 - Registration will be on arrival at Hampton Sailing Club

 - Entry forms for each Open Meeting sailed must be submitted with the £10 entry fee for one event or £15 for both.
 Cash or cheque before racing.